johnypark/SetUpWorkInWindows10/README.md

 - command conda and python does not work for ubuntu
 - command conda and python works, but fails to load library in windows power shell: Solution: intialized Conda with, conda init powershell, after setting PATH.
 However, this does not work and windows says there is a security issue.
 - Get admin previlage for your account and type in powershell ```Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted```
+- what is the element of the security that the powershell compromises when setting unrestricted for current user?

 ##### Microsoft visual code ####